-As a kid, I kept a journal of far-flung stations, Rio de Janeiro, Moscow, all miraculously wafting into my Shenandoah Valley bedroom on shortwave.
+As a kid, I kept a journal of far-flung stations in exotic places like Rio de Janeiro, Moscow, all miraculously wafting into my Shenandoah Valley bedroom on shortwave.
 Radio was a constant companion throughout my life, always there, always mesmerizing.
 As an adult, it was a no-brainer to make radio my primary focus and career.
-The fairly auspicious beginning was around 1992 at WMRA in my hometown in Virginia.
+I received my lucky break in 1992 at WMRA in my hometown in Virginia.
 The broadcasting ethers have carried me through myriad stations and roles: nationally syndicated DJ, music director, program director, and general manager.
 I've had stints at Minnesota Public Radio in St. Paul and KMFA in Austin.
-With exactly 5 years under my belt at All Classical, I can say I've truly grown to love the Pacific Northwest, our incredible broadcast team, and savor the unparalleled support this rare classical music station enjoys.
+With nearly 6 years under my belt at All Classical, I can say I've truly grown to love the Pacific Northwest, our incredible broadcast team, and savor the unparalleled support this rare classical music station enjoys.
 When not ‘making radio’ I enjoy assisting with the national radio blog Scanning the Dial, playing chess, and seeing films.
-Ironically, radio has now allowed me to actually travel to some of those exotic, far-flung places I used to tune-in via shortwave.
-Through All Classical's marvelous cultural travel program, I've now lead groups of donors to South Africa, Poland, Germany, The Czech Republic, Ireland, Scotland, New Zealand, Barcelona and the South of France.
+Interestingly, radio has now allowed me to actually travel to some of those exotic, far-flung places I used to tune-in via shortwave.
+Through All Classical's marvelous cultural travel program, I've now lead groups of donors to South Africa, Poland, Germany, The Czech Republic, Ireland, Scotland, New Zealand, Spain and France.

 I graduated from Portland State University with a BS in Business, with emphasis in Accounting.
 My first several years out of college were in public accounting; I then transitioned to private industry—both for-profit and not- for-profit organizations.